[expand title=”More Actionable Insights” swaptitle=”Close”]

-Q2 2017 was the first time when the number of Netflix international streaming subscribers crossed 52 million – surpassed the number of US streaming subscribers.
+Q2 2017 was the first time when the number of International streaming subscriptions crossed 52 million.
+Out of those, 48.7 million were the paying Netflix users.
+One must note that Q2 2017 was also the first time when the number of International streaming users surpassed the US streaming users.

 About Netflix Inc.